Jr0dR87/Hacking_Notes/ejpt/README.md

 ## SMB Hacking

 SMB allows file sharing, network browsing, and printing over a network.
 In our Nmap can, if we see port 139 and 445, that probably means we have SMB on the server.
 Useually we will be going for network file shares.
+What I think of when I see these shares on hackable machines are we can either get in using anonymous login or we need to find credientials to get in, but they useaully always have something useful.

 ### SMCclient